 Size of tank: This is determined based on the size of your home along with the current and future use of water.

 Location of tank: Where you put the water heater is just as important as having one.
 Due to the risk of carbon monoxide poisoning, water heaters are not to be installed in bedrooms, closets, or bathrooms.
 A perimeter of at least 24-in is required around the water heater, and if it is placed in the garage, there must be a protective barrier before it.
 If the water heater is inside or somewhere damage can occur, a pan is to be placed underneath the water heater, connected to a drain line.
 Don’t worry, our technicians can always guide you in where to place a water heater.

-Electrical/gas/other requirement of tank: Everything must be exact, when it comes to the electrical aspects.
-So, gas and water pipes need to be bound with wire and clamps, to the ground system.
+Electrical/gas/other requirements of tank: Everything must be exact when it comes to the electrical aspects.
+So gas and water pipes need to be bound with wire and clamps to the ground system.
 Moreover, depending on the pressure in your house, the plumber will advise whether a pressure regulating valve is necessary or not.
 Expansion tanks are another thing (there’s a lot, we know!).
 When the water heats up, it expands and the water pressure increases.
 If a home has a closed plumbing system, the water can’t flow back to the main water supply system because it’s blocked.
 This causes unnecessary strain on the water heater and can decrease its lifespan.
 The expansion tank holds that extra water that expands as a result of heating.

 Warranty: There are various warranty options to consider, depending on how long you want your water heater to last.
 These should be discussed with the plumber.

 A permit may be necessary to replace a hot water heater, depending on where you live.
 Some counties require them, others don’t; the plumbing technician will be able to tell you.